 What is penile cancer?

 Penile cancer is a rare type of cancer that occurs on the surface of the penis or in the penis.
-About 50 men are diagnosed with penile cancer in Ireland every year.
+Almost 50 men are diagnosed with penile cancer in Ireland every year.
 It most commonly affects men over the age of 50.

 Almost all penile cancers are squamous cell cancers.
 Squamous cells are found in the skin and cover the surface of many parts of the body.